coatyio/coaty-js/docs/man/migration-guide.md

   removed.
 * Stop using `ControllerOptions.shouldAdvertiseIdentity` as this property has been removed.
-* Stop defining `Controller.onContainerResolved()` as this method has been removed.
-Perform these side effects in `Controller.onInit`, accessing the container by `Controller.container` getter.
+* Remove all occurrences of and stop defining `Controller.onContainerResolved()` as this method will no longer be called and used by the framework.
+Move the code of this method into `Controller.onInit`, accessing the container by `Controller.container` getter.
 * Stop expecting `ObjectLifecycleController` or your custom controllers to track the identity of controllers.
 Only identity of containers can be observed or discovered.